jiyatu/VI/README.md

 # [Value Iteration Networks]in TensorFlow

-The realization of VI module in the paper "A Method to Improve the Model Generalization Ability of Mongolian Neural Machine Translation".
+The realization of VI module to improve the generalization ability of Mongolian NMT".

 ## Dependencies